Business Tax Information on Your Personal Tax Return

 Special Situation for Spouses as Partners

-If you and your spouse are partners in a business, you may qualify to file your business tax return as a Qualified Joint Venture (QJV) In this case, you may be able to file two Schedule C's instead of a partnership return.
+If you and your spouse are partners in a business, you may qualify to file your business tax return as a qualified joint venture (QJV).
+In this case, you may be able to file two Schedule C's instead of a partnership return.
 Your eligibility to elect QJV status depends on your state and other circumstances.

-Depending on how you agree to split the profits, your individual Schedule C's would reflect your percentage of the income (and expenses) from the business.
+Depending on how you agree to split the profits, your individual Schedule Cs would reflect your percentage of the income (and expenses) from the business.
 Both Schedule C forms are filed with your tax return (depending on how you file).

-Filing Taxes as an S corporation Owner
+Filing Taxes as an S Corporation Owner

-If you have income as an owner (shareholder) of an S corporation, you file a different type of Schedule K-1 for Form 1120S.
+If you have income as an owner (shareholder) of an S corporation, you file a slightly different type of Schedule K-1 for Form 1120S.
 The information is similar to that of the Schedule K-1 for a partnership, and it's based on your share of the various kinds of income from the S corporation.

-You must insert the information into your net income from Schedule C, your share of partnership income from Schedule K-1, or from S corp income on Schedule K-1 (1120-S).
+You must insert in Schedule SE the information on your net income from Schedule C, your share of partnership income from Schedule K-1, or from S corp income on Schedule K-1 (1120-S).
 Schedule SE uses this information to calculate your self-employment tax liability.

 Mail Your Tax Return on Time

-Getting Help With Business Tax Filing
+Getting Help with Business Tax Filing

 In some cases, you may want to consult a tax preparer to help you with this work.
 Many people choose do-it-yourself options with a tax software program.
 Multi-person small businesses may employ a financial professional with responsibilities for record keeping and tax.